lehuong2709/Mind_At_Work_Website/README.md

 <a id="impact-narrative"></a>
 ## **🖼️ Impact Narrative**

-The top ten features of our RF Model for predicting Output
+The top five features of our RF Model for predicting Output

 | Top Feature                | Impact |
 |----------------------------|-------------|